Summary

 CT

 GYW presents lectures on autoimmune hepatitis nationally and internationally.
-He is a member of the medical advisory boards for Gilead Sciences and Intercept Pharmaceuticals, and has acted as an expert witness for legal firms.
-GYW is comprehensive editor in chief of the Journal of Clinical and Translational Hepatology and associate editor of Medjaden.
+He has acted as an expert witness for legal firms, is comprehensive editor in chief of the Journal of Clinical and Translational Hepatology, associate editor in chief of Medjaden, associate editor at the Journal of Digestive Diseases, and a book series editor for Springer-Nature, and a consultant in mitochondrial diseases at Mitrix Bio, Inc.

 University of Connecticut School of Medicine